abhirathod95/travel-blog/src/blog/travel/2019-04-05/Ireland.md

 ![Ballycarbery Castle on Ring of Kerry](../../../images/Ireland/Ireland_42.jpg)

 Once we had returned to Killarney, we decided to see Muckross House.
 However, the real highlight of the area was visiting Muckross Abbey which is free.
 If you want a very impressive and kind of creepy abbey to visit, definitely see Muckross Abbey.
-The center of the abbey had a yew tree growing that is over 500 years old.
-Muckross Abbey was also frequently visited by Bram Stoker, the Irish author who wrote Dracula.
-There's even a morbid legend about a man   .
-All I could think seeing the yew tree bark was that it was used in Voldemort's wand...
+The center of the abbey had a yew tree growing that is over 500 years old, and it is thought that the abbey was built around the tree, which is seen as a sign of immortality.
+Muckross Abbey was also frequently visited by Bram Stoker, the Irish author who wrote Dracula, who may have used the Muckross Abbey graveyard as inspiration for his book.
+There's even a morbid legend about a man who was seen eating a corpse by his wife.
+All I could think seeing the yew tree bark was that it had been used in Voldemort's wand...

 ![Muckross House](../../../images/Ireland/Ireland_46.jpg)